Syracuse Hancock International Airport

-The National Plan of Integrated Airport Systems for 2011–2015 called it a primary commercial service airport.

 History

 In 1927, Syracuse mayor Charles Hanna felt his city needed an airport.
 Land in the Amboy section of the nearby town of Camillus was purchased for $50,000, and by 1928, the "Syracuse City Airport at Amboy" was handling airmail.

 With the start of World War II, the airport was pressed into service as a flight training center for the Army Air Forces.
-By 1942, it had become apparent that Amboy Airport was not large enough to handle military needs.
-As a replacement, the AAF opened Syracuse Army Air Base in Mattydale.
-At the end of World War II the AAF leased the base to the city.
-On September 17, 1949, the Clarence E. Hancock Airport (named for the area's Congressman) opened to the public using a renovated machine shop as a terminal, and replaced the airport at Amboy.
+By 1942, it had become apparent that Amboy Airport was not large enough to handle military needs, and as a replacement, the AAF opened Syracuse Army Air Base in the suburb of Mattydale, New York.
+At the end of World War II, the AAF leased the base to the city.
+On September 17, 1949, the Clarence E. Hancock Airport (named for the area's Congressman) opened to the public using a renovated machine shop as a terminal and replaced the airport at Amboy.
 The airport had three concrete runways, 5500 ft long and 300 ft wide.

-American, Buffalo, Colonial and Robinson Airlines were the first airlines at the airport.
+American, Buffalo, Colonial and Robinson Airlines were the first airlines to operate out of the airport.
 The April 1957 OAG shows 50 weekday departures: 30 on American, eight on Eastern and 12 on Mohawk.
 Nonstops didn't reach west past Buffalo or south past New York; Syracuse didn't get a Chicago nonstop until 1967.
 In the mid-1970s the airport was dominated by Mohawk's successor Allegheny Airlines, with some competition from Eastern and American.

-During this time Syracuse experienced massive growth and had to expand many times to handle additional passengers, this led to Syracuse becoming the second largest airport in Upstate New York by passenger volume and the largest by number of flights.
+During this time, the airport was expanded several times, becoming the second-largest airport in Upstate New York by passenger volume and the largest by number of flights.
 At its height, 3.17 million passengers passed through the airport.

 Utica-based Empire Airlines emerged as a regional competitor to Allegheny's successor USAir by the early 1980s.
 Empire planned to move its headquarters to Syracuse, but these plans were cancelled when Piedmont Airlines acquired Empire in 1986.
 After a legal battle with the city, Piedmont agreed to maintain a hub operation at the airport and advance funds for construction of a new terminal concourse.
 USAir acquired Piedmont in 1989, becoming the airport's dominant carrier, but dismantled the Syracuse hub in the 1990s, leading to the closure of several gates.

-The largest aircraft ever to visit Syracuse was in 1996 when an AN-124 of Antonov Airlines flew a cargo flight from Vienna.
+The largest aircraft ever to visit Syracuse was an Antonov Airlines AN-124, which flew a cargo flight from Vienna in 1996.
 A British Airways Concorde made a scheduled landing at the airport on September 27, 1986.